Trump posted what he said was Obama’s address, prosecutors say. An armed man was soon arrested there. - The Boston Globe

 On the day of his June 29 arrest, prosecutors said, Taranto reposted a Truth Social post from Trump containing what Trump claimed was Obama’s home address.
 In a post on Telegram, Taranto wrote: “We got these losers surrounded!
 See you in hell, Podesta’s and Obama’s.”
 That’s a reference to John Podesta, the former chair of Hillary Clinton’s 2016 Democratic presidential campaign.

-Taranto also told followers on his YouTube live stream that he was looking to get a “good angle on a shot.”
+Taranto also told followers on his YouTube live stream that he was looking to get a “good angle on a shot,” prosecutors said.

+“Mr. Taranto has been available and in plain sight for the last two and a half years,” wrote the lawyer, Kathryn D’Adamo Guevara.

-His wife told investigators that he had come to Washington this time because of House Speaker Kevin McCarthy's offer earlier this year to produce unseen video of the Jan.
-6 attack, the federal detention memo states.
+According to the Justice Department's detention memo, Taranto's wife told investigators that he had come to Washington this time because of House Speaker Kevin McCarthy's offer earlier this year to produce unseen video of the Jan.
+6 attack.
 Taranto already faces four misdemeanor counts related to the Capitol assault, when prosecutors say he joined the crush of rioters who broke into the building and made his way to the entrance of the Speaker's Lobby outside the House chamber.

 Since then, prosecutors say, Taranto has been active online, posting a Facebook video of himself in the Capitol that day and endorsing a conspiracy theory that the death of Ashli Babbitt — who was fatally shot by a Capitol Police officer as she began to climb through the broken part of a door leading into the Speaker’s Lobby — was a hoax.